mozilla/lookml-generator/README.md

 2. Once merged, the changes should run on stage.
 They will run automatically after schema deploys, but they can be run manually by clearing the `lookml_generator_staging` task in [Airflow](https://workflow.telemetry.mozilla.org/tree?dag_id=probe_scraper).
 3. Once the changes are confirmed in stage, we first tag a new release here.
 Add a description with what the new release includes.
-Finally, submit a PR to update the [production image](https://github.com/mozilla/telemetry-airflow/blob/main/dags/probe_scraper.py#L109) that is running in Airflow.
+Finally, change the Airflow variable `lookml_generator_release_str` to the version string you created when cutting the release.
+Re-run the DAG and the changes should take effect.